Montgomery Scholars Program

 • Critical Reading score below 550 (take both sentence skills and reading sections)

-• English score below 24 (take both sentence skills and reading sections)
+• English score 24 or above (take both sentence skills and reading sections)

 • Math score below 24